Chapter Two: Finding the Truth First-Hand

-Hibari showed no acknowledgement towards his elder, instead reaching up to pat the yellow bird now sleeping on his head.
-Shifting so that he now rested on his side, his back facing the taller man, he closed his eyes, just wanting to sleep this humiliation away.
+Hibari showed no acknowledgement towards his elder, he instead reached up to pat the yellow bird now sleeping on his head.
+He shifted so that he now rested on his side with his back facing the taller man, and he closed his eyes, just wanting to sleep this humiliation away.

-Dino gazed at the boy, his expression soft.
+Dino gazed at the boy with a soft expression.
 He understood he wasn't dealing with just a rebellious child; this was someone who had been damaged – but in what way?
 Could he do anything to help?
 Would Hibari let him help...?